 The following are some facts about patent and prior art search:

-- Not legally recommended: Performing prior art search is not legally recommended and it is not even required by the patent office before the filing of application.
-U.S. Court of Appeals for the Federal Circuit, has even stated that the patent inventors do not hold any rights to conduct any prior art search.
+The patent office doesn’t need you to do prior art search before the filing of an application.
+The U.S. Court of Appeals for the Federal Circuit has denied the use of it.
+It has stated that the patent inventors do not hold any rights to conduct any prior art search.

-Adding to this, the U.S. Patent and Trademark Office (USPTO) and the European Patent Office (EPO), both agrees for the fact that patentability search must be conducted, while there is no requirement for conducting prior art search.
+Adding to this, both the USPTO and the EPO agree for the fact applicants must conduct patentability search.
+However, there is no requirement for conducting prior art search.

-- Provides guidance: Performing prior art search will forecast the misleading, problematic areas of the invention that may arise during the time of prosecution.
-These all can be corrected, thus creating more opportunities of receiving a patent without any delay.
+Performing prior art search will forecast the misleading, problematic areas of the invention.
+Thus, you may avoid errors that arise during the time of prosecution.
+You can correct errors later.
+It creates more opportunities for receiving a patent without any delay.

-- Self-Conducted approach: No law states that this search has to be performed by only any professional searcher or attorney.
+No law states that you have to hire any professional searcher or attorney to do search.
 It can be self-conducted depending on the applicant’s understanding level and skills related to the technology used.

-Even after it’s a self-conducted approach, it is still better to take help or advice from an experienced patent search professional.
+It’s a self-conducted approach.
+However, it is still better to take help or advice from an experienced patent search professional.

 Post-Filing of Patent

-Once the filing is done, USPTO starts its official examination process with the searching phase.
-It is difficult to perform patent searching by a beginner since it requires a lot of skills and experience to find the right details from the right place.
-The European Patent Office believes that it requires a deep insight and eyes for details (EOT) to interpret the results, something neither the inventor nor a patent searcher is able to do.
+Once the filing is done, the USPTO starts its official examination process with the searching phase.
+It’s difficult to perform patent searching by a beginner.
+It requires a lot of skills and experience to find the right details from the right place.
+The EPO believes in deep insight and eyes for details to interpret the results.
+Without these skills neither the inventor nor a patent searcher is able to do searching correctly.